 To meet students' learning preferences and needs, the program is offered in two formats:

-For students seeking admission in the fall, course work is offered in a blended format which combines face-to-face class sessions with online class sessions (both synchronous and asynchronous).
-In this format, classes meet face-to-face for approximately 60% of each semester and online for the other 40%.
-In the fall and spring, classes meet one time each week in the early evening, while summer classes meet 2 to 3 times per week.
-Courses are offered at Mason’s Fairfax and Arlington campuses as well as other sites across Northern Virginia, allowing you to choose the cohort location that is most convenient for you.
+- BLENDED: A blended format for the program is available to students seeking admission for the fall semester.
+When there is enough demand, blended cohort options may also be available to students seeking admission in the spring.
+This format combines face-to-face class sessions with online class sessions (both synchronous and asynchronous).
+In the blended format, 3-credit hour courses meet face-to-face for approximately 60% of each semester and online for the other 40%, while 2-credit hour courses are completed fully online in an asynchronous format.
+In the fall and spring, 3-credit hour courses meet one time each week in the early evening, while summer classes meet 2 to 3 times per week.
+Literacy courses are offered at Mason’s Fairfax and Mason Square (Arlington) campuses as well as other sites across Northern Virginia, allowing you to choose the cohort location that is most convenient for you.

 George Mason University will verify completion of the Virginia Department of Education (VDOE) state-approved preparation program at the graduate or undergraduate level.
 Such verification does not guarantee the issuance of a Virginia Collegiate Professional, Postgraduate Professional, or Pupil Personnel license from the Commonwealth of Virginia.
 It is solely the student's responsibility to comply with all requirements for licensure by the Commonwealth.
 Under Virginia law, a social security number is required for licensure.